dentalplan/dentalplan.github.io/complete-projects/_posts/2016-05-20-cuppadata.md

 ![The tea is blended](/resources/img/project_cuppadata2.jpg)

-Cuppa Data is an experiment in exploring  of data, by blending human and machine feelings using tea.
+Cuppa Data is an experiment in exploring data, by blending human and machine feelings using tea.

 Our actions and interactions with different technologies,